iamgold/http/README.md

 # iamgold/http
-This is a lightweight HTTP Request and Response manipulatation library.
+This is a lightweight HTTP Request and Response manipulation library.

 # Usage
 ## Request